LouisCE/fandom-challenge/README.md

 These colours were chosen with accessibility in mind, ensuring sufficient contrast across all text and UI components.
 The palette reflects the intensity of fandom culture while providing a clean, modern look inspired by Netflix’s visual identity.

 The contrast grid (above) helped in selecting harmonious shades and verifying accessibility standards for colour contrast ratios, ensuring that all users have a comfortable and visually engaging experience.

+### Images

+For this project, I chose a distinct background image for each quiz category to create visual interest and help immerse players in the respective fandom:

+- **Avatar: The Last Airbender:** The iconic map of the world, featuring the elemental symbols on each quadrant.
+This provides context for the quiz and visually reinforces the theme.
+- **Game of Thrones:** A knight on a horse wielding a spear while charging at a dragon as it prepares to breathe fire.
+This scene captures the essence of the series and contributes to UX by making the quiz feel more dramatic and high-stakes.
+- **One Punch Man:** A dynamic image of the S-Class Heroes from the Hero Association and various villains striking a variety of poses.
+This energetic composition matches the fun, action-packed vibe of the quiz.

+I ensured each image was large enough to maintain quality across devices and used CSS background properties like `cover`, `center` and `no-repeat` to maximise visibility while keeping the quiz content readable.

 ## Features